• App

 Known as the City of Lights and the City of Love, Paris is perhaps one of the most romantic places in the world.
 If you've spent your whole life watching romcom protagonists fall in love by the Eiffel Tower, maybe now it's your turn to do the same 😉.

-This Paris itinerary includes all the must-see landmarks for first-time visitors.
-Like the Eiffel Tower, Musée du Lourve and Arc de Triomphe!
-Plus travel tips including the best way to get around Paris, hotels in Paris, and more.
+Luckily, spending 5 days in Paris is enough to see the best of the best spots!
+In this Paris itinerary, we’ll visit all the must-see landmarks, especially if you’re a first-time visitor (like the Eiffel Tower, Musée du Louvre and Arc de Triomphe)!
+Plus travel tips, including the best way to get around Paris, hotels in Paris, and more.

 Getting around Paris